pappasam/nvim-repl/README.md

 # nvim-repl

-nvim-repl makes it easy to create, use, and remove an [interactive repl](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) within Neovim.
-To keep things simple, there can only be 1 nvim-repl-managed repl open at any given time.
-You can either create it, send lines to it, or close it.
-Using it should be a pleasure!
+Create, use, and remove an [interactive repl](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) within Neovim.

 This plugin uses a Neovim-specific api and is only intended to be used with the latest version of Neovim.

-Two pluggable mappings are provided.
-They rely on the latest version of Tim Pope's [vim-repeat](https://github.com/tpope/vim-repeat).
+2 pluggable mappings are provided; they rely on the latest version of Tim Pope's [vim-repeat](https://github.com/tpope/vim-repeat).

 ## Installation